mFingers/BookingApi/readme.md

 - Install [ReactiveX](http://reactivex.io/) `nuget Rx-Main`
 - Implement IObservable in the controller
 - Turn the http post into the publisher:  People from the web site will be asking for reservations.
 The post message will receive those requests, then publish their messages to the application.

+## Create business logic around making a reservation
+- Create a Reservation module
+    - operations to work on a list of reservations

+##